 Are you ready to tackle the Cricut EasyPress versus iron debate?
 If you’ve been using a household iron for your HTV/Iron-on projects and want to know if the EasyPress is right for you you’ve come to the right place.

 Keep reading to learn all about the Cricut EasyPress and why you need one in your craft room.

 Want to know how the EasyPress compares with a heat press?
 Click here for that comparison as well!

 The Cricut EasyPress is more than a glorified iron.
 With a heat plate that maintains consistent heat from side to side and top to bottom, you need to keep reading to learn all about it.

-The supplies we are going to use for this comparison is a cotton t-shirt and some Cricut Iron-on.
+The supplies we are going to use for this comparison are a cotton t-shirt and some Cricut Iron-on.
 I used Iron-on in Everyday, Holographic, Glitter, and Patterned.
-You can find the entire selection of iron-on products here.
+You can find the entire selection of Cricut iron-on products here.